Deuli-P/PictoChat/README.md

 - Reat Navigation
 - React Native Paper
 - Async Storage
-- Axios
+- Supabase
 - Bottom Sheet from <a href='https://github.com/gorhom'/>Gorhom</a>

-  For now, I don't use the backend ( MongoDB/ Firebase/ AWS) because I don't understand the process but I will implement this feature soon.
+  For now, I'm starting to use Supabase, it's newest for me and use database and API functionnality.
 # Contribute
 [(Back to top)](#table-of-contents)